Peter Hultqvist: 2017 vote of no confidence and further criticism

+Accession of Sweden to NATO

 During his time in office, Hultqvist has engineered a range of joint training exercises with NATO, such as the cold weather exercise Northern Wind, which was held in Sweden in March 2019.

-In January 2022, he didn’t rule out a possible attack against Sweden from Russia, and emphasized that “it’s important for us to not be naive” and to “not be taken by surprise”.
+In January 2022, he didn't rule out a possible attack against Sweden from Russia, and emphasized that “it's important for us to not be naive” and to “not be taken by surprise”.
 He also addressed the issue of Gotland, saying: “Whoever controls Gotland has a decisive influence on both the activity in the air and in the marine environment.
 This is something that changes the entire strategic course of events”.
 After the Russian invasion of Ukraine and Sweden applied to become a member of NATO, Hullqvist met with US Secretary of Defense Lloyd Austin at the Pentagon, to coordinate the Swedish accession with the US.
-Turkey is seeking the resignation of Hultqvist as Sweden's defense minister due to a 2011 meeting with the PKK (which has been designated as a terrorist organization in Sweden since 1984) in exchange for greenlighting the country's accession to NATO.
+Turkey is seeking the resignation of Hultqvist as Sweden's defence minister due to a 2011 meeting with the PKK (which has been designated as a terrorist organization in Sweden since 1984) in exchange for greenlighting the country's accession to NATO.